rmathena79/put-a-bird-on-it/README.md

 # Development Notes

-PROBLEMS
+PROBLEMS TO SOLVE BEFORE SUBMISSION
-* Trend search in API isn't returning the counts, just the dates.
-I have a query that gets the counts but am not sure how to jsonify it.
+* Trend graph is far too cramped
 * Searching with blank dates doesn't work, and the dates don't auto-populate initially
 * Min/max dates aren't showing for the database contents.
 Think I just removed that code mistakenly.

+LESSER PROBLEMS
+* ...

 BIG IDEAS
-* Show graph of sightings over time
 * Link popups to species characteristics (requires another data set)
-* Show pictures in popups (requires another data set or maybe there's something in the eBird data)
-* Provide a way to show graphs of characteristics of selected species vs. the rest of its order and all birds
+* Provide a way to show graphs of characteristics of selected species vs. the rest of its genus and all birds
+* (Can't find a good source without scraping) Show pictures in popups

 TODO
 * Make it pretty